-Analysis of Response to Intervention Data (see attached, which includes graphs and documentation of parent involvement) 1.
-Performance discrepancy (level of performance: pre- and post-interventions) ☐ Student ☐ District and/or☐ State ☐ School ☐ Class ☐ AYP Subgroup(s) ☐ Tier II Peer Group 2.
-Rate of Progress (Attach documentation of intervention intensity, rate of progress, expected rate of progress) 3.
-Statement of Ed ucational Need Yes No Data confirm that the student continues to need intensive and individualized interventions that significantly differ in intensity and duration from what can be provided through general education resources.
-Specify the student's educational supports and services that are needed to sustain expected level of performance and adequate rate of progress:
+Analysis of Respo onse to Intervention Da ta (see attached, which n includes graphs and doo cumentation of parent in volvement) 1.
+Performance dis screpancy (level of performa nce: pre- and post-inte rventions) ☐ Student ☐ District and/or☐ State ☐ School ☐ Class ☐ AYP Subgroup(s) ☐ Tier II Peer Group 2.
+Rate of Progress (Attach documentation of in tervention intensity, ra te of progress, expected rate or progress) 3.
+Statement of Ed ucational Need duration from what o a confirm that the student co can be provided through gene educational supports and ser ral education resource s.